 The Fast Stash requires practice.

-The tent is not freestanding but with some practice can easily be erected by one person.
+The tent is not freestanding but, with some practice, can quickly be erected by one person.
 With nine stake points and two poles or hiking poles, it does need a bit of fiddling to get the tent set right depending on the ground.

-It has a big footprint so tight spots could be a problem.
-I can’t say with absolute certainty as we stayed at back-country designated sites which are large and level.
+It has a big footprint, so that tight spots could be a problem.
+I can’t say with absolute certainty as we stayed at back-country designated sites, which are large and level.

 Pitching the Fast Stash goes something like this: